 The Benefits of Dreaming

-Regardless of whether you dream or not, dreaming helps to process emotions whether good or bad.
-Often dreams include events from the previous day or struggle one if currently facing in life.
-If you’re anxious or stressed out, you’re more likely to have scary dreams.
+Whether you dream or not, dreaming helps to process emotions, whether good or bad.
+Dreams often include events from the previous day or struggle one is currently facing.
+If you’re anxious or stressed, you’re more likely to have scary dreams.

 - Optimize exposure to light during the day and dark in the evening.
 The light emitted from a cloud on an overcast day has a powerful effect.
 Expose yourself to lots of darkness in the evening.
 Darkness helps release melatonin.

 - First thing in the morning, get light for at least 30 minutes.
-Same go for the evening, expose yourself to darkness.
+The same goes for the evening.
+Expose yourself to darkness.

-- If you’re having trouble sleeping or falling asleep, don’t stay in bed.
+- Don’t stay in bed if you’re having trouble sleeping or falling asleep.

 - Wear socks to bed